-Weddington Hiking Trail is a 3.5 mile moderately trafficked out and back trail located near Siloam Springs, AR that features a lake and is good for all skill levels.
-The trail offers a number of activity options and is accessible from March until October.
+Wedington Hiking Trail is a 3.5 mile moderately trafficked out and back trail located near Siloam Springs, Arkansas that features a lake and is good for all skill levels.
+The trail offers a number of activity options and is best used from March until October.

 do not take the hike that is not on the lake side. it is pretty in its own way but no creeks no nothing

 came during fall and beautiful trail.
 Easy to walk. :)

 Make sure to start the trail at the beginning of the lake and not in the actual rec center.
 Like the person below me said, it's $5 if you start in the rec center but free if you start outside that area.

 I was not clear on the location of the trailhead either, then discovered a nifty use for the AllTrails app: when you think you're near it, go into the app to record your hike (it won't start recording yet, don't worry).
 It will bring up a GPS map showing the trailhead and also where YOU are.
 Turns out we had to drive about a 1/4 mile back the way we came.
 I wish I had known this a few weeks ago!